AxonIQ/reference-guide/extensions/kafka.md

 Kafka is a very popular system for publishing and consuming events.
 It's architecture is fundamentally different from most messaging systems, and combines speed with reliability.

 To use the Kafka components from Axon, make sure the `axon-kafka` module is available on the classpath.
-Do note that Kafka module does not provide an event bus or store.
-So it _must_ run alongside another bus implementation.
-It just forwards published messages to Kafka.

 {% hint style="info" %}
 The `axon-kafka` module is a new addition to the framework.
 Minor releases of the framework could include breaking changes to the APIs.